Memorial to the Murdered Jews of Europe: Public reception and criticism

-The monument has been criticized for only commemorating the Jewish victims of the Holocaust; however, other memorials have subsequently opened which commemorate other identifiable groups that were also victims of the Nazis, for example, the Memorial to Homosexuals Persecuted Under Nazism (in 2008) and the Memorial to the Sinti and Roma Victims of National Socialism (in 2012).
+The monument has been criticized for only commemorating the Jewish victims of the Holocaust; however, other memorials have subsequently opened which commemorate other identifiable groups victimised by the Nazis, such as the Memorial to Homosexuals Persecuted Under Nazism (in 2008) and the Memorial to the Sinti and Roma Victims of National Socialism (in 2012).
+In June 2026, a memorial commemorating Jehovah's Witnesses who were persecuted and murdered by the Nazis was inaugurated.
+The memorial was designed by Matthias Leeck and is located near the Goldfischteich in the Tiergarten, the site of a 1936 mass arrest carried out by the Gestapo.

 Many critics argued that the design should include names of victims, as well as the numbers of people murdered and the places where the murders occurred.
-Meanwhile, architecture critic Nicolai Ouroussoff claimed the memorial "is able to convey the scope of the Holocaust's horrors without stooping to sentimentality – showing how abstraction can be the most powerful tool for conveying the complexities of human emotion."
+Architecture critic Nicolai Ouroussoff claimed the memorial "is able to convey the scope of the Holocaust's horrors without stooping to sentimentality – showing how abstraction can be the most powerful tool for conveying the complexities of human emotion."

-Some Germans have argued the memorial is only statuary and does little to honor those murdered during the Nazi Regime.
+Some Germans have argued the memorial is only statuary and does little to honor those murdered during the Nazi regime.
 Some claimed the erection of the memorial ignored Germany's responsibility to engage in more active forms of remembrance.
 Others assert that the erection of the memorial ignored the SED's totalitarianism.
 Certain German civilians were angered that no memorial had been erected remembering the flight and expulsion of Germans from Eastern territories.
 Some critics claimed there was no need for a memorial in Berlin as several concentration camps were memorialized, honoring the murdered Jews of Europe.
 Others have claimed the presence of a memorial in Berlin is essential to remember the once-thriving Jewish community in Berlin.

 In early 1998, a group of leading German intellectuals, including writer Günter Grass, argued that the monument should be abandoned.
 Several months later, when accepting the Peace Prize of the German Book Trade, German novelist Martin Walser cited the Holocaust Memorial.
 Walser decried "the exploitation of our disgrace for present purposes."
 He criticized the "monumentalization", and "ceaseless presentation of our shame."
 And said: "Auschwitz is not suitable for becoming a routine-of-threat, an always available intimidation or a moral club [Moralkeule] or also just an obligation.
 What is produced by ritualisation, has the quality of a lip service".